ZichangHe/QuYBE/README.md

 ## Installation

 QuYBE is written in Python 3, with dependency on numpy and qiskit.
-You can enter the fold and install with
+You can enter the folder and install with

 ```
 pip install .